 Technical Overview

-Image quality with this lens is good, but not great.
-It won’t break any records or turn any heads, but it still produces very satisfying results.
+The image quality of this lens is good but not great.
+It won’t blow anyone away, but it still produces very satisfying results.

-I do not have a perfect copy of this lens so I’ll take sharpness samples from the best sections.
-That’s one of the problems with third-party lenses, it’s often rare to get perfect lenses that don’t have some sort of variability in sharpness across the different quadrants.
-The good news is, this lens overall is tacked sharp by f8 which is where it matters.
-When shooting f1.8, usually just the subject needs to be sharp where the corners and edges will go out of focus anyway.
-I never noticed any issues with this lens, until shooting resolution charts.
+I do not have a perfect copy of this lens, so I’ll take sharpness samples from the best sections.
+That’s one of the problems with third-party lenses: it’s rare to get a lens that doesn’t show some sharpness variability across the quadrants.
+The good news is that this lens is tack sharp by f8 overall, which is where it matters.
+When shooting f1.8, the subject usually needs to be sharp, where the corners and edges will go out of focus anyway.
+I never noticed any issues with this lens until I was shooting resolution charts.

 Center Sharpness